 The best option is to practice on stock simulators before getting involved.
 There are plenty of online simulators that allow you to engage in the real stock market in real time.
 But you only invest with fake money.
 This means that you get to engage with stocks and shares without risking losing any real money.
 This gives you the best chance possible to train yourself and familiarise yourself with the process before putting any real money down.
 Try out Investopedia.
 This is a crowd favorite, as it tracks your portfolio, informs you of your trade options, monitors your short stock, helps you to place market orders, and also helps you to limit orders.

 You may not have heard of forex before, but forex trading is the simultaneous buying and selling of the world’s currencies on a decentralized global market.
 Some will refer to this as “foreign exchange” on the “FX market.”
 While it may seem pretty basic at first glance, this market requires a lot of speculation, and consequently, there’s a whole lot of money to be made from it, with the industry generating around $5 trillion of profit per day.
-The market is also open to trade twenty-four hours a day, seven days a week, so it’s possible for any individual in any location to try their hand at it!
+The market is also open to trading twenty-four hours a day, seven days a week, so it’s possible for any individual in any location to try their hand at it!

-These are just two ways to engage with the market and potentially make significant profits without dealing solely in cash alone.
+These are just three ways to engage with the market and potentially make significant profits without dealing solely in cash alone.
 There are plenty more out there, but these are some examples that people have made a lot of money with recently.
 As with any form of investment or financial deal, make sure to do plenty of research beforehand and dabble with small amounts of money rather than large sums to start with while you find your feet in the new enterprise.
 It won’t be all too long until you’re a pro and dealing in stocks and shares or cryptocurrency on a more regular basis!